Creating a culture of engagement

 - Establish who will manage the online component of the consultation process on a day-to-day basis.

-- Establish governance model for online feedback (including forums, Q&A, forms etc).
+- Establish a governance model for online feedback (including forums, Q&A, forms etc).

 - Establish clear expectations regarding feedback timeliness and authorities.